thegworld/gtx-browser/docs/webapps/README.md

 ### Debugging

 Use [chrome://web-app-internals][5] to inspect internal web app state.
-For Chromium versions prior to M93 use [chrome://internals/web-app][6].
+For GTx Browser versions prior to M93 use [chrome://internals/web-app][6].

 ### Documentation Guidelines